Soil Temperature Basics: What’s the Best for Transplanting Vegetable Starts & Seedlings?

 Check the soil temperature before you transplant your vegetable seedlings and starts.

-Vegetables need specific soil temperatures to grow properly, as Tricia mentions in our new video on Planting Vegetables.
+Vegetables need specific soil temperatures to grow properly, as Tricia mentions in our video on Planting Vegetables.

 We have two soil thermometers, one with a dial display, and the other with fluid that rises in a tube to show the temperature.